M.S., J.D. CEO and Principal Owner

 Ms. Darling's experience includes 12 years with the U.S. Forest Service, during which she served two years as Appeals and Litigation Coordinator.
 Recently, Ms. Darling has been involved with litigation as a consultant to Cochise County, Arizona, Nye and Clark counties, Nevada; Custer County, Idaho; Amphitheater School District, and various other organizations dealing with the Endangered Species Act and Land Stewardship issues.
 Species that Ms. Darling has worked with include: Greater Sage-Grouse, Lesser Prairie Chicken, Mojave and Sonoran Desert Tortoises, Chiricahua leopard frog, Gila Chub, Sonoran Chub, Desert Sucker, Razorback Sucker, Flannelmouth Sucker.
 Little Colorado Spinedace, Loach Minnow, Spikedace, Moapa Dace, Desert Pupfish, Desert Springfish, Lahontan Cutthroat Trout, Bull Trout, Redband Trout, Cactus Ferruginous Pygmy-Owl, Pima Pineapple Cactus, Desert Tortoise, Amargosa Toad, Sonoran Tiger Salamander, California and Mexican Spotted Owl, Ocelot, Jaguar, Bald Eagle, and Peregrine Falcon.

-She is an FAA Part 107 licensed UAV pilot and also participates as a member of 3D laser scanning and survey crews.
+Mary Darling is an FAA Part 107 licensed UAV pilot and leads 3D laser scanning and survey crews.
 She has participated in a broad range of UAV, 3D laser scanning and land surveying projects throughout the United States, Mexico and Turkey.